Active vs. Passive Liveness Detection: What Every Business Should Know

-Deepfakes, masks and even cut-out photographs: there are multiple ways in which fraudsters can spoof customer onboarding and authentication procedures.
-Companies need to stay alert of these threats.
-Advanced biometric authentication and anti-spoofing solutions such as passive liveness detection can help businesses stay ahead of the game.
+There are multiple ways in which fraudsters can spoof online customer onboarding and authentication procedures.
+Fortunately, there are advanced biometric authentication and anti-spoofing solutions available on the market such as passive liveness detection which can help businesses stay ahead of the game.

-With the pervasiveness of online and mobile transactions, scams and other fraudulent activities have also become much more prevalent.
-It is simply a must for companies to invest in up-to-date security measures, and this is especially important when it comes to digitally verifying customer and user identities.
+With online and digital transactions ever-increasing, scams and other fraudulent activities are also becoming much more prevalent.
+It is now an absolute MUST for companies to invest in up-to-date security measures; all the more so when it comes to digitally verifying customer and user identities.
 In order to protect themselves against fraudsters, companies should implement stringent customer authentication procedures – both at the onboarding stage and beyond.

 Facial biometric technologies such as liveness detection solutions can greatly help companies during the onboarding process.
 The key part of any such biometric authentication solution is that it uses computer vision and deep learning algorithms to detect “liveness” or “presence” in a person — something that goes way beyond the more commonly known concept of facial verification.

-Whereas facial verification only establishes that the face in front of the camera corresponds to another, potentially already enrolled face, liveness detection clarifies whether there is a real, live person present, or whether the data stems from an inanimate object — a “spoof” as it’s called.
+Whereas facial verification only establishes that the face in front of the camera corresponds to another, previously saved face - liveness detection answers the question of whether it is a real, live person present, or whether the data stems from an inanimate object — or a so-called “spoof”.

 The difference between “active” and “passive” liveness detection

-Software solutions that are currently in use rely on two different types of liveness detection: Active and passive.
-A solution is called “active”, if it requires the user to do something in order to prove that he or she is a live person.
+Software identity verification solutions currently in use rely on two different types of liveness detection: active and passive.
+A solution is called “active”, if it requires the user to do something in order to prove that he or she is a living person.
 Usually a user would be required to either turn their head, nod, blink or follow a dot on the phone’s screen with their eyes.
-With the “passive” approach on the other hand, the user doesn’t have to do anything.
-That ensures a more streamlined and hassle-free experience for the end-user.
+With the “passive” approach, the user doesn’t have to do anything except for sit still and wait for the process to finish.
+Thus, passive liveness detection ensures a much more streamlined and hassle-free experience for the end-user.

-The active approach has been shown to be fraught with difficulties though, and can easily be spoofed by fraudsters in a so-called “presentation attack”.
-Bad actors can easily trick the system by using a host of different gadgets or “artifacts”, some of which are quite low-tech.
+The active approach is fraught with issues and can easily be spoofed by fraudsters in a so-called “presentation attack”.
+Bad actors can easily trick the system by using a host of different gadgets or “artifacts”, some of which are quite low-tech, like 3D paper cut-out masks.

-For example, an active liveness detection system that requires users to blink can easily be spoofed by a person wearing a print-out photograph of the individual they are impersonating with a cut-out where the eyes would be.
-They essentially “wear” that photograph over their face, with their own eyes looking through the cut-out and blinking when required to.
+For example, an active liveness detection system which requires users to blink can easily be spoofed by a person wearing a print-out photograph of the individual they are impersonating with a cut-out where the eyes would be.
+They essentially “wear” the photograph over their face, with their own eyes looking through the cut-out and blink when required.
 More sophisticated hackers have also found ways to overcome active liveness solutions using attack vectors such as deepfakes or video replays.

 Why passive liveness detection is the better anti-spoofing solution